Camisole

+A woman in a white camisole.
+Lycra led to closer fitting camisoles in the late 2000s and the 2010s.

 A camisole is a sleeveless undershirt typically worn by women, extending to the waist.
 The camisole is usually made of satin, nylon, silk, or cotton.

 Historical definition

 Historically, camisole referred to jackets of various kinds, including overshirts (worn under a doublet or bodice), women's négligées, and sleeved jackets worn by men.